eugene-manuilov/jest-runner-groups/README.md

 ## Usage

-To use this runner you need to tag your tests, add this runner to your jest config and update your tests execution command to specify which groups to run.
+To use this runner you need to tag your tests, add this runner to your jest config and update your test command to specify which groups to run.

 ### Tag your tests

-To properly tag your tests, you need to add a docblock with `@group` tag to every test file you have.
-For example, your test should look like the following to belog to the `unit/classes/foo` group:
+To properly tag your tests, you need to add a docblock with the `@group` tag to every test file you have.
+For example, your test should look like the following to belong to the `unit/classes/foo` group:

 ```javascript
 /**